GoogleCloudPlatform/dataproc-templates/java/README.md

     bin/start.sh \
     -- --template HIVETOBIGQUERY

-Keep in mind that certain streaming templates may require a newer version of the Dataproc image.
-Ensure that your cluster meets the image version requirements pertaining to the pom.xml before running the template.
+**Note:** Certain templates may require a newer version of the Dataproc image.
+Before running a template, make sure your cluster's dataproc image version includes the supported dependencies version listed in the [pom.xml](pom.xml).

+Some HBase templates that require a custom image to execute are not yet supported in CLUSTER mode.